We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Made of cast iron and coated in vinyl, this kettlebell from Yes4All is a solid and reliable option.

-However, given that it’s only available up to 50 pounds (23 kg), it may not be heavy enough for more advanced exercisers.
+However, given that it’s only available in weights ranging from 5–50 pounds (2.3–23 kg), it may not be heavy enough for more advanced exercisers.

 Best high tech